ddmitov/reteti/README.md

 ### Ranking Criterion: Matching Words Frequency

-The matching word frequency is the number of search request word hashes found in a document divided by the number of all word hashes in the document.
+The matching word frequency is the number of search request words found in a document divided by the number of all words in the document.
 Short documents with high number of matching words are at the top of the results list.

 ## Name

-Reteti was one of the [giraffe calfs orphaned during a severe drought around 2018 and saved thanks to the kindness and efforts of a local community in Kenya](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti).
+Reteti was one of the [giraffe calfs orphaned during a severe drought around 2018 in Northern Kenya and saved thanks to the kindness and efforts of a local community](https://science.sandiegozoo.org/science-blog/lekiji-fupi-and-reteti).

 Today we use complex data processing technologies thanks to the knowledge, persistence and efforts of many people of a large global community.
 Just like the small Reteti, we owe much to this community and should always be thankful to its members for their goodwill and contributions!